BolajiAyodeji/Blogposts/clluw3v8y000609lf083xg2uo.md

 * Gather feedback from the developer community on old/new product features for further planning, prioritization, and shipping.

-* Track and measure the success and failure of the activities and responsibilities you assign to me, showing the business value of Developer Relations at your company.
+* Track and measure the success and failure of the activities and responsibilities you assign to me, showing the business value of developer relations at your company.

 ---